Palani Bharathi: Style

 Bharathi prefers to write in simple, understandable language, taking inspiration from Kannadasan and Vaali.
 He explained, "Any literary piece is worth only if it reaches the audience and I keep it very simple.
 I don't believe in being verbose".
 He also said, "A song is no longer listened to for its meaning, it is mostly bought for the sake of rhythm and beat.
 Words go only to serve the musical purpose, not the semantic purpose".
 Palani Bharathi identifies himself as a "people's lyricist".

+Personal life

+Bharathi is married to Kalaivani, and they have a child.

 Controversies

-Palani Bharathi wrote slanderous articles about Malathy Maitri, a founder of the feminist literary movement Anangu, and was eventually forced to write a public apology.
+Bharathi wrote slanderous articles about Malathy Maitri, a founder of the feminist literary movement Anangu, and was eventually forced to write a public apology.